This article may contain compensated links. For more information read our disclaimer here.

 Mount Oberon Summit Walk

 Walking to the Mount Oberon summit is one of the top Wilsons Promontory things to do.
-However, it’s a 3.4 kilometre leg-burning, butt-busting, never-ending uphill trudge.
+However, it’s a 3.4 kilometre leg-burning, butt-busting, never-ending (or so it seems!) uphill trudge.

 Scamper up these for another 10-minutes, and you’ll forget your pain when you set eyes on the magnificent views.